RobinGhoshATL/react-2-nodejs/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.
+CONGRATULATIONS.
+If you are redirected to Microsoft login page and after login redirect to dashboard page, you have  successfully run this application locally.

 ### `yarn test`